vlasya23/Diabetes-Prediction/README.md

 ## Dataset

-The dataset used for training and testing is preprocessed and scaled to improve the accuracy of the models.
+The dataset used for training and testing is preprocessed and scaled to improve the accuracy of the models.The dataset consists of several medical predictor variables and one target variable (Outcome).

-You can downnload the Dataset here: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database The dataset consists of several medical predictor variables and one target variable (Outcome).
+You can downnload the Dataset here: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database

 ## Installation